scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 We have funding to cover 40—no more than 50—participants for 5 days, 6 nights, including travel, food, and lodging.
-This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in three to four months of pre-summit plannning, (b) attend the one-week summit in-person, and
+This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in three to four months of pre-summit planning, (b) attend the one-week summit in-person, and
 (c) participate in several months of post-summit implementation.